OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-11.md

 ## 1 Kings 11:42

-So the time that Solomon reigned in Jerusalem over all Israel was forty years.
+Thus, Solomon reigned in Jerusalem over all Israel for forty years.

 ## 1 Kings 11:43